consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 Thus, if an invalid state transition happens at block `n`, and the latest committed checkpoint was at block `n-x`, a user looking to report the misbheavior needes to submit to the SCA of the parent the chain of `x` blocks from `n-x` to `n` so the state can be replayed and the invalid state transition checked.
 >Note: Along with the checkpoint at `n-x` a snapshot of the state at `n-x` may also need to be provided to enable the whole state of the subnet (for every contract) to be replayed.

-## Cross-net routing gas price
-> WIP.
-This is just a placeholder for this section.
-The content included is not final.
-Follow all design updates [here](https://hackmd.io/HpxNIaacTn2_t6jaDs9RcQ)

-Cross-net messages from a source subnet, `sn_src`, to some other subnet in the hierarchy,`sn_dest`, need to be provided with enough gas for the message to be executed and routed successfully by every subnet in the path `Path(sn_src, sn_dest)`.
-Cross-net messages within a subnet are treated like any other message, and their execution triggers some state change that costs a certain amount of gas in the subnet, `gas_cost_sn`.
-The main difference for cross-net messages is that this execution and state change may translate into the propagation of the message to the next subnet in the path.
-However, for a user to be able to provide the message with enough gas, it needs to have a sense of the cost of execution in each subnet in the path.

-To improve the UX and make cross-net gas costs more predictable, each subnet publishes basic parameters of their gas model at spawning time:
-- `gas_model_type` (if based on miner tipping, EIP1559-like, etc.)
-- `curr_base_fee` (if any)
-- etc.

-With this information, cross-net message will include an array of `gas_limit` amounts that the message is willing to allocate to each subnet in the hop.
-Subnets in the path won't be able to charge over the specified `gas_limit` for the subnet.
-When a cross-net reaches a subnet for which `gas_limit` is insufficient, it fails and an error message is propagated back to the source, along with the unspent gas.

-If a subnet wants to change the parameters of its gas model, it'll need to spawn a new subnet and migrate its traffic there.
-This prevents subnets from being able to manipulate their gas model and charge different gas costs from the ones publically advertised and harming message flow (e.g. forcing gas messages to run out of gas).
-Ideally, these public gas model parameters used to predict the total gas of a message as a cross-net message traverse a subnet can be extracted from the general crypto-econ model CEL is working on for the root network (and that will be extrapolated as a configurable general model for subnets).